j3soon/dfac/README.md

 If you have any question regarding the paper or code, ask by [submitting an issue](https://github.com/j3soon/dfac/issues).

+> An extended version of the paper has been published in the Journal of Machine Learning Research (JMLR) 2023.
+Please refer to the [dfac-extended](https://github.com/j3soon/dfac-extended) repository for more information.

 ## Gameplay Video Preview

 Learned policy of DDN on Super Hard & Ultra Hard maps: